RumeysaRanaYILMAZ/SPA/README.md

 #SERVICE PROVIDER APLLICATION

 This is an demo project for  finding services online.
-Thanks for providing free templates to colorlib. https://colorlib.com/wp/cat/education/
+Django Bootstrap cryptography Thanks for providing free templates to colorlib. https://colorlib.com/wp/cat/education/